realworldocaml/book/en/02-guided-tour.md

 to use an explicit `match` statement in this case.
-We can instead use some built in functions from the `Option` module, which, like the `List` module for lists, is a place where you can find a large collection of useful functions for owrking with options.
+We can instead use some built in functions from the `Option` module, which, like the `List` module for lists, is a place where you can find a large collection of useful functions for working with options.

 In this case, we can rewrite `print_log_entry` using `Option.value`, which either returns the content of an option if the option is `Some`,